 - Medicinal plant uses

-Make sure to have all your survival eBook library fully downloaded and accessible offline in the event you do not have internet access or cell reception.
+Make sure to have all your survival eBook library fully downloaded and accessible offline if you do not have internet access or cell reception.

 Downloading and Storing Survival Apps

-If you’ve got a smartphone with the capability of downloading apps, it’s a great idea to download and store survival apps on your phone.
+If you’ve got a smartphone capable of downloading apps, it’s a great idea to download and store survival apps on your phone.
 Survival apps, just like survival eBooks, can aid you greatly in learning survival techniques, having access to important survival information, and more.
 Often, these apps have all the information you can get from survival eBooks.

 The saying “there’s an app for everything” couldn’t be more accurate.
 You can find and download survival apps like: